 • R2 is the resistance of the second resistor in that series circuit.

 Choosing specific values for R1 and R2 can create a voltage divider circuit that produces the desired output voltage.
-A voltage divider is commonly used in electronics for tasks like providing a reference voltage for analogue sensors, creating bias voltages for transistors, or scaling down voltage levels for input to microcontrollers and other components.
+A voltage divider is commonly used in electronics to provide a reference voltage for analog sensors, generate bias voltages for transistors, or scale down voltage levels for input to microcontrollers and other components.

 R2 = (Vout × R1) ÷ (Vin - Vout)